Pollinator Pathway

 MISSION STATEMENT – POLLINATOR PATHWAY OF LAMOILLE COUNTY (PPLC)

 Lamoille County is experiencing rapid population growth and property development of land that once fed birds, bees, butterflies, bats, and other “pollinators.”
-Pollinator Pathway of Lamoille County (PPLC) partner with like-minded groups and individuals to support their plummeting numbers, because their survival is essential to ours.
+Pollinator Pathway of Lamoille County (PPLC) partners with like-minded groups and individuals to support their plummeting numbers, because their survival is essential to ours.
 PPLC members are collaborating with schools, municipalities, homeowners, renters, nonprofits, and business owners on planting projects.
+We offer knowledge, tools, and technical help for the public.
 While all flowers feed wildlife, the key is choosing native species that our native pollinators evolved to feed on.
-From a minimum of two potted native plants to acres of native plants, PPLC’s goal is to close the growing gap between feeding waystations in Lamoille County and beyond.
-We want everyone to feel that they can make an impact – and to have a ton of fun in the meantime.
+From a minimum of two potted native plants to acres of native plants, we can close the gap between feeding way stations for our pollinators in Lamoille County and beyond.

 Photo Credit: Wesley Skidmore